-The best film to use in your Fujica ST701 should be based on the lighting conditions, your lens, and type of film you want to shoot.
+The best film to use in your Fujica ST701 will depend on the lighting conditions, your lens, and type of film you want to use.

-To eliminate having to lug around a flash and/or tripod, select a 35mm film that has an ISO of 400 or faster.
+To eliminate having to haul around a tripod or flash, pick a film that has an ISO of 400 or higher.

-Kodak UltraMax 400 - This film works well in a plethora of lighting conditions and is a great selection for a color film.
-Kodak UltraMax 400 is fast enough so that you should be able to handhold the ST701 in just about all scenarios.
+Kodak UltraMax 400 - This film handles a plethora of lighting conditions well and is a terrific option for a 35mm color film.
+Using Kodak UltraMax 400 you should be able to handhold the ST701 in the majority of scenarios.

-Expect images to look a bit warm with pleasant colors.
+Expect photographs to look a little bit warm with outstanding colors.

-Lomography 800 - If you want an ISO 800 color 35mm film, there aren't many possible choices.
-For 35mm film emulsions focused on consumers, this is the single available choice.
+Lomography 800 - There are only a few possibilities if you want an ISO 800 speed color 35mm film.
+For 35mm film emulsions focused on consumers, Lomography 800 is the sole option.

-In addition, if you own a medium format camera, it is also offered in 120 film format.
+Furthermore, if you have a medium format camera, Lomography 800 is also available in 120 film format.

-Kodak Gold 200 - A guaranteed means to obtain that mid-1980s through 90s rendering.
-Use a flash to get the "nostalgic" film look.
+Kodak Gold 200 - A great option to obtain that mid-1980s through 90s feeling.
+Use a flash to get the “classic” film look.

-Over-expose it by 1 or 2-stops to create the best the film can achieve.
-This will provide the appealing colors everyone loves the film for.
+Over-expose it by 1 or 2-stops to produce the best the film has to offer.
+This will provide the beautiful colors people love Gold 200 for.

-Kodak Portra 400 - By far the most popular color negative film among enthusiasts online.
-Overexpose Portra 400 by 1 or 2-stops to get the look the film is known for.
+Kodak Portra 400 - Among the film shooting enthusiasts online, Portra 400 is without a doubt the most popular color negative 35mm film.
+Overexpose it by 1 or 2-stops to get the look the film is well known for.